Project EV EVA-07S review

 The Project EV EVA-07S, also known as the ATESS and previously known as the Growatt (confusing, we know!), is a low-cost charge point manufactured in China and licensed by Project EV in the UK.

 But does that low cost come at a price?
-Read what our editor Danny Morgan has to say about it as well as real feedback from customers who have bought this charger and had it installed.
+Read what our editor Danny Morgan has to say about it below.

-Project EV EVA-07S – the Smart Home Charge view
+Project EV EVA-07S – the Smart Home Charge review

 There’s no getting away from it – this charger is a no-frills “what you see is what you get” product.
 That’s not to say it’s bad, but there’s a reason it is one of the cheapest, if not the cheapest, brand-new OLEV-approved chargers on the market.